 For the past several months, residents and volunteering family members have met twice a week to plan, assemble materials, design items and cut, paste, draw, assemble, organize and fill baskets.

 "The residents love it," said Cathy Borchelt of San Francisco, volunteer coordinator.
 "They look forward to our meetings.
 They wait at the door to come in and participate.
 And those who can't participate, love to watch and enjoy."

 Researchers have found that many Americans, whether at home or in residential facilities, experience depression and a sense of isolation as they age.

 Friends have died, job obligations are over, and social networks may have frayed.
-But, these same experts agree, antidotes to depression include keeping socially engaged and as physically active as possible.

 "Late-life depression is often found to be situational," said San Carlos-based geriatrician Elizabeth Landsverk, M.D., assistant clinical professor of medicine at UCSF and physician at San Francisco Veterans Affairs Nursing Home.
 "The depression often lifts when you change the situation."